rapid7/insightconnect-plugins/presto/help.md

 # Description

 [Presto](https://prestodb.io/) is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.
 This plugin utilizes the [PyHive](https://github.com/dropbox/PyHive) library.
+The Presto plugin will allow you to run database operations with Presto.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Run a database operation

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Credentials for your DB
+* Connection information for your DB

 # Documentation